House prices in EC1N, London

 Prices by property type

-Median sold price and £/m² by type across EC1N.
+Median sold price, £/m² and share of the market, by type, across EC1N.

-The most-traded type in EC1N, City Of London is flat / maisonette (45 sales, median £617,500), which tends to set the tone of the area.
-Priced by size, homes here work out at roughly £40,017 per square metre — a useful yardstick when a listing's asking price looks high or low for its floor area.
+The most-traded type in EC1N, London is flat / maisonette (45 sales, median £617,500), which tends to set the tone of the area.

 The EC1N market: activity & mix